trustmark-2005-ltd/TrustMark-Retrofit-Integration/README.md

 Returns a list of LADS only options for `localAuthorityProjectPhase` and `localAuthorityProjectKey` in the ProjectStart request.

+#### MeasureTypesHUG

+> GET /Taxonomies/MeasureTypesHUG

+Returns a list of HUG only options for `improvementOptionEvaluations.measuresEvaluated.workTypeCode` in the ProjectStart request.

+#### LocalAuthorityProjectsHUG

+> GET /Taxonomies/LocalAuthorityProjectsHUG

+Returns a list of HUG only options for `localAuthorityProjectPhase` and `localAuthorityProjectKey` in the ProjectStart request.

+#### MeasureTypesSHDF

+> GET /Taxonomies/MeasureTypesSHDF

+Returns a list of SHDF only options for `improvementOptionEvaluations.measuresEvaluated.workTypeCode` in the ProjectStart request.

+#### LocalAuthorityProjectsSHDF

+> GET /Taxonomies/LocalAuthorityProjectsSHDF

+Returns a list of SHDF only options for `localAuthorityProjectPhase` and `localAuthorityProjectKey` in the ProjectStart request.

 ## RdSAP Files

 RdSAP files are required at Assessment and Project Completion stages.
 The xml content of the file must be supplied in the fields, if you are exploring the API and need an online tool to escape characters then https://www.freeformatter.com/json-escape.html works well.